Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 Does SPD go away during pregnancy?

 Unfortunately, SPD does not go away during pregnancy.
-In the most severe cases, you may need crutches or even a wheelchair to help you mobilize.
+In the most severe cases of SPD, you may need crutches or even a wheelchair to help you mobilize.

 However, many women are able to recover from SPD postpartum, with rest, and/or with proper guidance from pelvic floor physiotherapists.